 Development of a formal process could be seen as overbearing to buskers.
 If fees are charged, this could "price-out" some people from being able to legally busk in the city.
-Additionally, some people dislike when people play music in parks or other public areas and would prefer this not be an allowable activity anywhere.
-Updating codes to allow amplification may result in more busking activities.
-Ongoing permitting/scheduling/enforcement would take additional staff time.
+Additionally, some residents, businesses and visitors dislike when people play music in parks or other public areas and would prefer this not be an allowable activity anywhere.
+Updating codes to permit busking and allow amplification will likely result in much more busking activities.
+Amplification/no amplification is easier for Parks and Police staff to enforce.
+Permitting amplification introduces subjectivity of "audible from 50 feet away" by city staff and park/public space users.
+Ongoing permitting/scheduling/enforcement would take some additional staff time.